-- System requirements and information about how to install and register the IAR Systems products, is available in the booklet Quick Reference (available in the product box) and the Installation and Licensing Guide. - Getting started using IAR Embedded Workbench and the tools it provides, is available in the guide Getting Started with IAR Embedded Workbench®. - Using the IDE for project management and building, is available in the IDE Project Management and Building Guide. - Using the IAR C-SPY® Debugger, is available in the C-SPY® Debugging Guide for 8051. - Programming for the IAR C/C++ Compiler for 8051, is available in the IAR C/C++ Compiler Reference Guide for 8051. - Using the IAR XLINK Linker, the IAR XAR Library Builder, and the IAR XLIB Librarian, is available in the IAR Linker and Library Tools Reference Guide. - Programming for the IAR Assembler for 8051, is available in the IAR Assembler Reference Guide for 8051. - Using the IAR DLIB C/C++ standard library functions, is available in the C/C++ standard library reference, available in the online help system. - Using the IAR CLIB C standard library, is available in the IAR C Library Functions Reference Guide, available in the online help system. - Performing a static analysis using C-STAT and the required checks, is available in the C-STAT® Static Analysis Guide.

-- Developing safety-critical applications using the MISRA C guidelines, is available in the IAR Embedded Workbench® MISRA C:2004 Reference Guide or the IAR Embedded Workbench® MISRA C:1998 Reference Guide. - Porting application code and projects created with a previous version of the IAR Embedded Workbench for 8051, is available in the IAR Embedded Workbench® Migration Guide.
+- System requirements and information about how to install and register the IAR Systems products, is available in the booklet Quick Reference (available in the product box) and the Installation and Licensing Guide. - Getting started using IAR Embedded Workbench and the tools it provides, is available in the guide Getting Started with IAR Embedded Workbench®. - Using the IDE for project management and building, is available in the IDE Project Management and Building Guide. - Using the IAR C-SPY® Debugger, is available in the C-SPY® Debugging Guide for 8051. - Programming for the IAR C/C++ Compiler for 8051, is available in the IAR C/C++ Compiler User Guide for 8051. - Using the IAR XLINK Linker, the IAR XAR Library Builder, and the IAR XLIB Librarian, is available in the IAR Linker and Library Tools Reference Guide. - Programming for the IAR Assembler for 8051, is available in the IAR Assembler User Guide for 8051. - Performing a static analysis using C-STAT and the required checks, is available in the C-STAT® Static Analysis Guide. - Developing safety-critical applications using the MISRA C guidelines, is available in the IAR Embedded Workbench® MISRA C:2004 Reference Guide or the IAR Embedded Workbench® MISRA C:1998 Reference Guide. - Porting application code and projects created with a previous version of the IAR Embedded Workbench for 8051, is available in the IAR Embedded Workbench® Migration Guide.